danielb987/EmojicodeEditor/CONTRIBUTING.md

 feature you would like to add.
 That will allow us to discuss the desired change before doing the work on the contribution.

+### Javadoc
+The documentation pages has [Javadoc for EmojicodeEditor](https://danielb987.github.io/EmojicodeEditor/javadoc/).

 ## Code checking
 The EmojicodeEditor project uses Travis CI to run some tests and code validation to ensure the quality of the code.
 These tests are: